 In the case of outsourcing, the amount of data encoded and entered will highly affect the service provider’s revenue.

-So the person in the data entry team should regularly communicate with the other team members to ensure that the work is done.
+So the data entry team person should regularly communicate with the other team members to ensure that the work is done.

 Benefits of accurate and reliable data